liamross/psiagram/README.md

 ---

-> NOTE: Documentation will likely be a last step, as of right now the
+# 🚧 Under Construction 🚧

+> The core functionality is currently under develop, so everything will be
+> undergoing massive changes with **no** documentation to justify the changes.
+> Once the core of the framework is built and the major decisions have been
-> functionality is in development, so more than likely everything detailed here
+> made, documentation will catch up.
+More than likely everything detailed here
-> will change by the final framework.
+> will change by the final framework, so use at your own discretion.

-# Old Documentation (only use for reference)
+>
+> \- Liam

+## Initial plans (now severely outdated, only for reference)

 ```js
 const myPaper = new Paper({ width, height, plugins, ...etc });